He Got Sober

 Okay, so you found the program which was great.
 How did you find us?

 I immediately bought it and just devoured into your blog, and it brings me to tears because I really feel like you were the beginning of my recovery.
-I just am so appreciative of all the work that you’ve put into it.
+I’m so appreciative of all the work that you’ve put into it.
 I know you’re a mom of 6, and you’re a busy woman, and I’m so grateful that you’ve made this your life’s work.

 Michelle: Thank you for saying that.
 You made me cry.

 I feel like this is our purpose—you, me, and all of the women in our group.
 This sisterhood is just so healing.
 I can relate to what you said earlier about committing suicide.
-I used to think, I would literally have my right arm amputated to get him sober and to start to feel better.
+With my ex-husband, I used to think that I would literally have my right arm amputated to get him sober and to start to feel better.

 Michelle: Good for you.